When you eat locally grown, in-season food, you make an impact far beyond your local market.

 Now we’re faced with the hard truth that insects have become resistant to the pesticides invented to kill them and so much synthetic fertilizer runs off farm fields that green algal blooms consume thousands of square miles of the world’s waterways (see these pics in National Geographic).
 This is the unfortunate side effect of trying to increase crop yields as arable land decreases, the world’s population increases, and the standard of living rises in what used to be known as third world countries.

-It’s now imperative that we support local agriculture and eat in-season food as often as possible.
-For we gardeners, that includes growing as much of your own food as you can in an organic garden, the very definition of ethical living.
+These consequences of technology now make it imperative that we support local growing and farming and eating in-season food as often as possible.
+For we gardeners, that includes growing as much of your own fruits and veggies as you can in an organic garden, the very definition of ethical living.

 The importance of eating in-season produce can’t be understated.
 Here in the Northeast in January, I can buy a tomato in my local market.
 Any gardener knows that tomatoes are a warm season crop – they require 75-85 degrees air temperature, warm soil, lots of light and just the right amount of water to properly mature.
 In Pennsylvania, depending on the cultivar, this happens in July-August-September.
 Obviously those “fresh off the vine” tomatoes in January aren’t grown anywhere close to where I live.
 In fact, that tomato was probably grown in Florida, picked when it was green and rock hard, packed on a truck (or worse, an airplane), dosed with ethylene gas to encourage it to ripen en route, then gassed with more ethylene in the “ripening rooms” of the wholesaler before it was trucked to my local market.
 Yummy.
 (Ethylene is a naturally occurring hormone in plants which regulates the ripening of the fruit – ethylene gas encourages fruit to ripen early)